DoodleScheduling/swagger-hub-controller/README.md

 Similar to the `definitionSelector` it is possible to match definitions cross namespace by using `spec.namespaceSelector`.
 By default a `SwaggerHub` only looks up definitions from the same namespace as the hub but with a namespace selector this behaviour can be changed.
-Using `matchLabels: {}` will lookup definitions across all namespaces.
+Using `namespaceSelector.matchLabels: {}` will lookup definitions across all namespaces.

 ```yaml
 apiVersion: swagger.infra.doodle.com/v1beta1